MartyJab/CTFs/04_Network_Analysis_Wireshark.md

 Filtering for ftp packets
 ![](./images/Pasted_image_20260808160552.png)

 ## What is the IPv6 address of the DNS server used by 192.168.1.26?

 Filering for dns and looking for a dns response source ipv6 address
 ![](./images/Network_Analysis.png)

 ## What domain is the user looking up in packet 15174?

-Filtering for the packet 15174 and looking into the dns query
+Filtering for the packet 15174 and looking into the DNS query
 ![](./images/Network_Analysis-1.png)

 ## How many UDP packets were sent from 192.168.1.26 to 24.39.217.246?

 Counting the packets surviving the filter Protocol = UDP, Source IP = 192.168.1.26 and Destination IP = 24.39.217.246.
-It's 10 pakcets.
+It's 10 pakcets
 ![](./images/Pasted_image_20260808161832.png)

 ## What is the MAC address of the system under investigation in the PCAP file?